 Switching mobile broadband providers and unlocking dongles

 While changing fixed-line broadband providers can be a bit of a faff, there is normally little to no fuss when you want to change mobile broadband providers.
-There's no need to worry about MAC codes and downtime, for example.
+There's no need to worry about line installations and downtime, for example.